-Along Front Street, between Soquel Avenue and Laurel Street, the Plan limits newpromotes upper-level residential uses, while encouraging commercial uses at the ground level facing Front Street and a mix of commercial and residential uses at the Riverwalk level and above, to residential development that can be oriented to the riverfront.
+Along Front Street, between Soquel Avenue and Laurel Street, the Plan promotes upper-level residential uses, while encouraging commercial uses at the ground level facing Front Street and a mix of commercial and residential uses at the Riverwalk level and above.
 Housing in this location provides a strong support use to the downtown and creates an attractive linkage to the recreational resource and amenity of the riverfront.
-Residential development at this location is limited to a maximum height of 3 floors above the levee, or an overall height of 45 feet; design guidelines outlined in the subsequent chapter require new development to introduce setbacks, commercial uses, and unit entrances along the levee promenade to ensure that the public nature of the riverfront is preserved.
-In addition, the Long's Zanotto's CVS/Trader Joes -supermarket site is identified as a potential site for future mixed-use redevelopment, with residential as the upper-level use oriented to the riverfront.
+In addition, the parking lot and adjacent commercial properties on the north east corner of Soquel Avenue and Front Sreet adjacent to River Street South is identified as a potential site for future mixed-use redevelopment, with residential as the upper-level use oriented to the river.